onap/sdc/catalog-be/README.txt

 #Upload Normative types:
-# 1. create zip file containing the yaml
+# 1. create a zip file containing the yaml
-# 2. create json string (payloadName should be the yml file name): {
+# 2. create a json string (payloadName should be the yml file name): {
 #					"payloadName":"normative-types-new-root.yml",
 #					"userId":"adminid",
 #					"resourceName":"tosca.nodes.Root",